Ghost of Tsushima: Release

 Sucker Punch released Ghost of Tsushima: Director's Cut on August 20, 2021, for both PlayStation 4 and PlayStation 5.
 The PlayStation 5 version includes exclusive features such as full Japanese lip sync, haptic feedback and adaptive trigger support, 3D audio support, dynamic 4K resolution, and decreased loading times.
-The PlayStation 5 version also includes an expansion in which Jin visits Iki Island to stop a Mongol tribe led by a shaman named Ankhsar Khatun.
+The Director's cut also includes an expansion in which Jin visits Iki Island to stop a Mongol tribe led by a shaman named Ankhsar Khatun.
 The size of Iki Island is similar to Act One of the main game, and players can access the island once they have reached Act Two of the main story.
 Iki Island is drastically different from Tsushima Island as it is mostly populated with bandit, raider, and criminal NPCs.
 When designing Iki Island, the team continued to use bold colors, though it used a different color palette so that players could easily differentiate between it and the main Tsushima Island.
 According to the team, the story also delves into Jin's past and the history of Clan Sakai, exploring a different viewpoint of the Mongol invasion.
 Iki Island also added new combat skills, such as the ability for the player's horse to charge at enemies, new side quests and open world activities including visiting animal sanctuaries where Jin can pet various animals, and music composed by Chad Cannon and Bill Hemstapat, both of whom had previously worked with Umebayashi for the arrangement and orchestration of "Tsushima's suite".
 An armor set inspired by Aloy from Horizon Forbidden West was added to Director's Cut in February 2022.
 In April 2022, Sucker Punch announced that they have stopped working on further patches and updates for both the main game and Legends, as the studio shifted developmental resources to other projects.

+Nixxes Software developed the PC version of the game, which was released on May 16, 2024.
+On May 11, 2024, it was reported that the Steam listing for the game had been delisted from 177 territories due to the unavailability of PlayStation Network in those regions.
+This came after widespread criticism following a similar occurrence with Helldivers 2, another PlayStation Studios title that was released on PC.
+Helldivers 2 had come under controversy due to Sony enforcing PlayStation Network account linking, a statement the company would backtrack on.
+Sucker Punch had previously clarified that PlayStation Network account linking was mandatory only for Ghost of Tsushima's multiplayer component, and that single-player would not be affected.
+The regional lockout was lifted on October 28, 2025, after a patch for the game that separated Legends into free downloadable content was made available.

+Sony announced in September 2025 that players who earn the Platinum Trophy by December 2025 can unlock special merchandise for purchase.
+The merchandise includes a pin and t-shirt.